yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 ### Task 6: Create and run an online data migration project

-In this task, you create a new online data migration project in DMS for WWI's `TailspinToys` database.
+In this task, you create a new online data migration project in DMS for WWI's `WideWorldImporters` database.

 1. In the [Azure portal](https://portal.azure.com), navigate to the Azure Database Migration Service by selecting **Resource groups** from the left-hand navigation menu, selecting the **hands-on-lab-SUFFIX** resource group, and then selecting the **wwi-dms** Azure Database Migration Service in the list of resources.